apache/tooling-trusted-release/docs/plan.md

 1. Fix bugs and improve workflow
    - [DONE] Add ATR commit or version number to the UI
    - [DONE] Fix and improve the package checks summary count
-   - Ensure that all errors are caught and logged or displayed
+   - [DONE] Improve the proprietary platform patch in ASFQuart
-   - Improve the proprietary platform patch in ASFQuart and submit upstream
+   - [DONE] Ensure that all errors are caught and logged or displayed
    - Add further tests

 2. Ensure that performance is optimal